asyncapi/modelina/docs/languages/TypeScript.md

 As you normally only need one library to do this, we developers can never get enough with creating new stuff, therefore there might be one specific library you need or want to integrate with.
 Therefore there is not one specific preset that offers everything.
 Below is a list of all the supported serialization presets.

 ### To and from JSON
-Here are all the supported presets and the libraries they use:
+Here are all the supported presets and the libraries they use for converting to and from JSON:

 - [Generate marshalling and unmarshalling functions](#generate-marshalling-and-unmarshalling-functions)